koestler/go-webcam/README.md

 ## Cameras

-### Ubiquiti UVC
+### Unifi
-Ubiquiti camaras like the UVC-G3 work.
-They provide as RAW image via their http server.

-The option "Enable Anonymous Snapshot" can be deactivated.
-A login with the configured `User` and `Password` is performed.

-They can be configured in two different modes.
-In "Standalone" and "UniFi Protect".
-In Standalone mode, the `User` / `Password` are manually defined.
-In UniFi Protect mode, the camera is adopted by the UniFi Protect controller.
-The `User` is "ubnt" and the `Password` can be found in the UniFi Protect Web-Frontend under Settings, General, Device Password, Reveal.
-It is the same for all cameras adopted by the controller.
+Login to the Unifi Protect controller and in the camera settings "Enable Secure RTSPS Output" and copy the returned URL into the `Address` field of the camera configuration.

-The requests to the cameras are mad encrypted over https however validation of the camera's server certificate is always skipped.
+The requests to the cameras are encrypted however validation of the camera's server certificate is always skipped.

 ## Authentication